fastapi/fastapi/docs/en/docs/deployment/deta.md

 </div>

+This will open a web browser and authenticate automatically.

 ## Deploy with Deta

-Now deploy your application with the Deta CLI:
+Next, deploy your application with the Deta CLI:

 <div class="termy">